Anthurium Red (Flamingo Flower)

 Bright, Indirect light, keep away from direct sunlight.Allow the top layer of soil to dry out slightly between watering.Any good potting mix that drains well.
-The ideal potting soil is light, fluffy and has to drain well.15 - 30°CUse a fertilizer with a ratio of 5-10-5.
-Higher phosphorus number is ideal for ensuring a good balance between foliage and flowers.
+The ideal potting soil is light, fluffy, and has to drain well.15 - 30°CUse a fertilizer with a ratio of 5-10-5.
+A higher phosphorus number is ideal for ensuring a good balance between foliage and flowers.

 Anthurium andraeanum is poisonous to both humans and animals.
 Care must be taken with small children and pets.
 If they ingest any part of this plant, they will immediately start to have difficulty swallowing, hoarseness, and blistering in their mouth and throat.

 The image shown is for reference purposes only.
 The actual product may vary in shape or appearance based on climate, age, height, etc. and Plants will be delivered in plastic pots unless different Pot options are selected by the customer explicitly.